Buddies-as-you-know/office_turtlebot/README.md

 - `jammy`: Compatible with Unreal Engine 5.1 with Ubuntu 22.04
 - `UE4`: Compatible with Unreal Engine 4.27

-## Maps
-- Base ROS2 examples
-    - `ROS2TopicExamples`: BP and C++ ROS2 example nodes of publisher/subscriber.
-    - `ROS2ServiceExamples`: BP and C++ ROS2 example nodes of service server/client.
-    - `ROS2ActionExamples`: BP and C++ ROS2 example nodes of action server/client
-- Robot Examples(explanation of [robots](https://rapyutasimulationplugins.readthedocs.io/en/devel/robots.html))
-    - `Turtlebot3 Benchmark`: BP and C++ ROS2 turtlebot3 navigation.
-Burger is implemented in C++ and Waffle is implemented in BP.
-    - `RobotArmExample`: Robot arm example which can be controlled from [sensor_msgs/JointStates](http://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/JointState.html).
-This map has SimpleArim, KinematicUR10 and PhysicsUR10.
-    - `PandaArmExample`: Panda Arm example which can be controlled from moveit2
-    - `PandaArmPhysicsExample`: Physics Panda Arm example which can be controlled from moveit2
-- Others
-    - `Entry`: Get map name from command line and transition to that maps.
-Mainly used to packaged project to change initial map.
-    - `LargeGround`: Large enough map for simulating many robots.
-Mainly used to test [distributed multi-robot simulation](https://rapyutasimulationplugins.readthedocs.io/en/devel/distributed_simulation.html).
-    - `Turtlebot3AutoTest`: Maps for Automated test.

 ## Setup and run
 * please check [Getting Started](https://rapyutasimulationplugins.readthedocs.io/en/doc_update/getting_started.html) as well.